Do you need extra insurance for Grubhub, Doordash, Postmates, Instacart or other delivery companies?

 As in, don’t deliver another single freaking order until you know you are covered.

 I am dead serious.
-Either get your insurance updated now so you are covered, or quit the independent contractor gig effective immediately.
+Update your insurance now.
+Get covered.
+Otherwise, quit the independent contractor gig effective immediately.

 It’s not worth the risk.
 The few dollars you earn doing this aren’t worth what it can cost you not being covered.
-Stop now, get it resolved.
+Stop now, resolve this.

 Grubhub, Postmates, Doordash etc are leaving you hanging in the wind.